Angels Flight (novel): Plot

-Bosch meets Kate, who she confirms that her husband was a pedophile who killed Stacey.
-Bosch takes a phone call from a Federal Bureau of Investigation agent who is executing a search warrant on the Kincaids' house.
-Sam Kincaid and his security guard, who assisted in Stacey's murder, were found after having been shot to death by Kate Kincaid.
-As Bosch is learning of this development on the phone, Kate kills herself with the same gun.

-When Bosch returns home, he finds Sheehan dead, after apparently having committed suicide.
-Ballistics match Sheehan's gun to the weapons used to kill Elias and Perez, and Irving and the chief of police announce that the case is closed.
-Entrenkin announces that she will resign as LAPD inspector-general and take over Elias' practice, representing Harris in the police brutality case.
-Riots break out along Normandie Avenue in South-Central L.A.
+Bosch meets Kate, who confirms that Sam was a pedophile and had killed her daughter.
+Bosch takes a phone call from an FBI agent who is executing a warrant on the Kincaids' house.
+Sam and his security guard, who assisted in Stacey's murder, were found after having been shot to death by Kate.
+As Bosch is learning of this development on the phone, Kate kills herself in front of him with the same gun.
+Bosch returns home to find Sheehan dead, apparently having committed suicide.
+Ballistics match Sheehan's gun to the weapons used to kill Elias and Perez, and the LAPD brass announce that the case is closed.
+Entrenkin announces that she will resign as inspector-general and take over Elias' practice, representing Harris.
+Riots break out in South Central Los Angeles.

-Entrenkin calls Bosch, and informs him that he has missed a vital clue in Elias' files.
+Entrenkin calls Bosch and informs him that he missed a vital clue in Elias' files.
 Bosch finds that Chastain was set to be called as a witness by Elias during the Harris trial, and that he had secretly sold information to Elias on previous cases.
-After conferring with Sheehan's superior at RHD, Bosch learns that Chastain found evidence proving that Harris was tortured, but was convinced to keep quiet by Irving.
-The detectives realize that Elias planned to expose Chastain's cover-up in trial, ruining his career while revealing him as a police department snitch.
-Bosch travels to LAPD headquarters, and finds that Chastain substituted rounds fired by Sheehan in a legal shooting some years earlier for the actual slugs found in Elias and Perez's bodies to frame Sheehan.
-Bosch also determines that Chastain killed Sheehan at his house and made it look like a suicide.
+After conferring with Sheehan's superior at RHD, Bosch learns that Chastain found evidence proving that Harris was tortured but was convinced to keep quiet by Irving.
+The detectives realize that Elias planned to expose Chastain's cover-up at trial, ruining his career while revealing him as a snitch.
+Bosch travels to Parker Center and finds that Chastain substituted rounds fired by Sheehan in a legal shooting some years earlier for the actual slugs found in Elias and Perez's bodies to frame Sheehan.
+Bosch also determines that Chastain killed Sheehan and made it look like a suicide.

-Bosch drives into South-Central L.A. to arrest Chastain, who has been deployed there to help control the riots.
-En route back to police headquarters, Bosch accidentally drives into an uncontrolled riot on Normandie.
-A gang of African-Americans attack his car and throw a Molotov cocktail through the windshield.
-Bosch drives away into a police barricade, but realizes that Chastain was pulled from the backseat and is being beaten by the mob.
-Chastain dies before police backup arrives.
+Bosch drives into South Central Los Angeles to arrest Chastain, who has been deployed there to help control the riots.
+En route back to Parker Center, Bosch accidentally drives into an uncontrolled riot on Normandie Avenue.
+A gang of African Americans attack his car and throw a Molotov cocktail through the windshield.
+Bosch drives into a police barricade but realizes that Chastain was pulled from the backseat and is being beaten by the mob; he dies before backup arrives.
 Bosch reflects that Chastain will be made out as a martyr by Irving in an effort to quell the riots, with the Angels Flight murders pinned on Sheehan, and that he will have no choice but to keep quiet in order to save his job.